smayadev/django-url-shortener/README.md

 Use the `docker ps` command to check if the containers launched and are running without crashing.

 #### 4. Create a Django superuser

+This only applies if the DJANGO_SUPERUSER_USERNAME, DJANGO_SUPERUSER_EMAIL, and DJANGO_SUPERUSER_PASSWORD .env variables were commented out in step #2.

 Run the following to create a Django superuser: